William Stewart (British Army officer, born 1774): Division commander under Wellington

-At the Battle of Albuera on 16 May 1811, Stewart led the 2nd Division, which bore the brunt of Marshal Nicolas Soult's flank attack.
-He wheeled Lieut-Col John Colborne's brigade to attack the left flank of Soult's massive French column.
-At first, the manoeuvre went well, as British musketry savaged the French infantry.
-Suddenly attacked from flank and rear by mounted Polish lancers and French hussars, three of Colborne's regiments were massacred, losing 1,250 men; only 400 escaped.
-At that battle, Stewart's other two brigades also suffered severely from point-blank French cannon and musket fire, but this was not his fault.
-In an epic struggle, the survivors of his division held back the French until the 4th Division saved the day.
+At the Battle of Albuera on 16 May 1811, Stewart led the 2nd Division, which bore the brunt of a flanking attack by Nicolas Soult.
+He wheeled Lieutenant-colonel John Colborne's brigade to attack the left flank of Soult's massive French column.
+At first, the manoeuvre went well as British musket fire decimated the French infantry.
+Suddenly attacked from flank and rear by Polish lancers and French hussars, three of Colborne's regiments suffered 1,250 casualties.
+Stewart's other two brigades also suffered severely from point-blank French cannon and musket fire.
+The survivors of his division held back the French until being rescued by the 4th Division.
 Glover, historian of the Peninsular War, wrote, "As a battalion commander, Stewart was surpassed only by Moore; as a general he was a menace".
 Wellington wrote of him, "It is necessary that Stewart should be under the particular charge of somebody".
-After Albuera, Wellington found that "somebody" in the person of Lieutenant-General Rowland Hill.
+After Albuera, Wellington found that "somebody" in the person of Lieutenant-general Rowland Hill.
 For the rest of the Peninsular War, Stewart and his 2nd Division usually served under Hill's competent supervision.
-He fought in Hill's corps in the Burgos campaign in autumn 1812 and at the Battle of Vitoria in 1813.
+He fought in Hill's corps in the siege of Burgos in autumn 1812 and at the Battle of Vitoria in 1813.

-On 15 November 1812, Soult's 80,000 Frenchmen confronted Wellington's 65,000 Anglo-Portuguese near Salamanca.
+On 15 November 1812, 80,000 French-led troops under Soult confronted 65,000 Anglo-Portuguese troops led by Wellington near Salamanca.
 When Soult failed to attack, Wellington ordered a withdrawal to Portugal.
-During the retreat, Stewart (temporarily in charge of the 1st Division) and two other division commanders disobeyed their commander's orders.
+During the retreat, Stewart (temporarily in charge of the 1st Division) and two other division commanders disobeyed Wellington's orders.
 Stewart, Wellington wrote, "and certain other generals held a Council of War to decide whether to obey my orders to march by a particular road.
 He [Stewart], at the head, decided they would not; they marched by a road leading they knew not where, and when I found them in the morning they were in the utmost confusion, not knowing where to go and what to do".
 On the opening day of the Battle of the Pyrenees at Maya Pass, Stewart concluded that the French would not attack, then rode ten miles to the rear.
-When the battle began, his 2nd Division was left to fight all morning under an inexperienced brigade commander and lost 1,347 men.
-Still in Hill's corps, Stewart fought at the battles of the Nive, Orthez and Toulouse during Wellington's 1814 invasion of southern France.
+When the battle began, his 2nd Division was left to fight all morning under an inexperienced brigade commander and suffered 1,347 casualties.
+Still in Hill's corps, Stewart fought at the battles of the Nive, Orthez and Toulouse during Wellington's campaign in south-west France.